Being told that you’re not perimenopausal because you’re still having periods

 Strengthening the core, gluteal muscles and hamstrings is essential when tackling pelvic floor dysfunction but this needs to be done in a way that prevents excessive strain on the pelvic floor.
 Again, Dynamic Reformer Pilates is a brilliant way of targeting these muscles without overloading the pelvic floor.

 Some women choose to increase their oestrogen levels with Hormone Replacement Therapy (HRT), which can greatly improve perimenopause and menopause symptoms.
 There has been some controversy surrounding HRT due to its link with breast cancer.
-However, everyone’s relative risk is different and for most women HRT is completely safe to take.
+However, everyone’s relative risk is different.
+If you are considering HRT you should speak to your GP or consult a menopause specialist.

 If you’re concerned that you may be perimenopausal, or are experiencing menopause symptoms and would like to speak to one of our specialist Women’s Health Physiotherapists, please complete the following enquiry form and we’ll contact you to arrange a convenient time.